tim-kos/frey/README.md

  - [ ] - role: ":frey:/consul/v1.0.0"
  - [ ] Enable DO support
  - [ ] Make arg & env functions of all other commands, mimic Install's
- - [ ] Use FREY_TARGETS or swap out terraformInventory, to target localhost on Travis and some Vagrant box on OSX with `install`
  - [ ] Vagrant support
  - [ ] Deprecate a generic `Command._buildChildEnv` in favor of more specific Ansible/Terraform env building
  - [ ] Fix that `this.runtime.Runtime` is thing now.
 Remove `Runtime` alltogehter?